 Added tape diagrams from NS Progression for 4 div 1/3 and ½ div 3.

-Included in Where this Progression is Heading: “Students develop a unified understanding of number, recognizing fractions, decimals (that have a finite or a repeating decimal representation), and percents as different representations of rational numbers”; sidenote about fractions different from ratios in CCSS.
+Included in Where this Progression is Heading: “Students develop a unified understanding of number, recognizing fractions, decimals (that have a finite or a repeating decimal representation), and percents as different representations of rational numbers”; sidenote about fractions different from ratios in CCSS, and, initially, fraction bar is not used for ratios.

 RP: Added to Overview and Where this Progression is Heading on use of fraction bar in expressions with units, e.g., 3 miles / 2 hours rather than 3/2 miles/hours: http://mathematicalmusings.org/forums/topic/is-dimensional-analysis-part-of-math-6/.